The Case Of Paul Whelan Draws Parallels To U.S. Journalist's 1986 Arrest In Moscow

 On the conditions in prison and what may be in store for Whelan

 I was in a cell with a cellmate.
 Sometimes it was cold in that cell.
-The one thing I would say is that I was not tortured, physically, and I wouldn't expect Whelan to be tortured physically.
+The one thing I would say is that I was not tortured physically, and I wouldn't expect Whelan to be tortured physically.
 But what you have to understand is that when you are snapped off a street, thrown into a prison, denied access to your embassy, you are being subjected to mental torture.